ggallon/morphic/README.md

+> [!NOTE]
+> Please note that there are differences between this fork and the official repository by [miurla](https://github.com/miurla/morphic).
+For example, this repository doesn't support the Ollama provider.

 # Morphic

 An AI-powered search engine with a generative UI.

 ![capture](/public/capture-240404_blk.png)

-> [!NOTE]
-> Please note that there are differences between this repository and the official website [morphic.sh](morphic.sh).
-The official website is a fork of this repository with additional features such as authentication, which are necessary for providing the service online.
-The core source code of Morphic resides in this repository, and it's designed to be easily built and deployed.

 ## 🗂️ Overview